Yamagata Masakage

 Yamagata Masakage (山県 昌景) also known as Obu Masakage was a Japanese samurai warrior of the Sengoku period.
 He is known as one of the "Twenty-Four Generals of Takeda Shingen".
-He was famous for his red armour and skill in battlefield, and was a personal friend of Takeda Shingen.
-He was the younger brother of Obu Toramasa who was also a retainer of Shingen leading the famous "red fire unit" (derived from Shingen's slogan Fūrinkazan).
+He was famous for his red armour and skill in battle, and was a personal friend of Takeda Shingen.
+He was the younger brother of Obu Toramasa, who was also a retainer of Shingen, leading the famous "red fire unit" (derived from Shingen's slogan Fūrinkazan).